wp-plugins/amr-users/readme.txt

 *    Can pass URL's, Listtypes and nocache/debug options via the url query string for ease of testing.

 = Upgrading =
-*    To access some of the new features, you may need to "reset" your options.
+*    In version 2.5.1 new logic has been added to allow you to keep your old settings while still seeing any new fields or features added.
+If a feature is meantioned and you do not see it in the config, you may need to "reset" your options.
 First make a note of any special settings, reset, then reapply your special settings.

 = General Logic =
 1. Check if page has iCal Urls, and then parse URL's (cacheing or refreshing as necessary)
-2. Merge events if multiple urls specified
+2. Merge events, todo's, notes etc if multiple urls specified
-3. Expand recurring events and Limit the total list, so it does not go one for ever
+3. Expand recurring events and Limit the total list, so it does not go on for ever
 4. Sort by datetime
 5. Group (or rather issue grouping code on change of group) if requested
 6. Generate any special display situations such as:
-*   If event is all day, replace start time with all day
+*   If event is all day, remove start time, set css class
 *   If start time equals end time, set end time to empty string
 *   If end date = start date, don't display end date
 *   If url in text, convert to a hyperlink
 *   If location or geo exists and map requested, add a map link to google maps.
 Include the calendar location if the location text is short, to help google find it.
 *   Allow html in descriptions, and convert any url's to links if not already converted.

 This version of the plugin has been rewritten significantly, so while ideas have come from a number of sources, in many cases the code is new - developed based on the RFC 2445.
 In various other code scripts originally used, problems were being experienced with Recurrence, Duplications (due to exceptions in Recurrences) and Timezones.
 Recurrence can be incredibly complex and some plugins opt for simply not implementing many possibilities.